You can get a variety of commercial hair dyes in most supermarkets or pharmacies but most of these dyes contain harsh

 - Heat up a pan or wok then pour in the mustard seed oil.
 Don’t worry about stains.
 They come right out afterwards with regular dishwashing soap.

 - Once the mustard seed oil is warm, add in the henna powder and stir several times with a plastic spatula.
 This prevents clumps from forming.

 - Store in a cool place.
 The mixture should yield enough liquid to use for 8 – 12 weeks.

 Your mixture should look something like below when you’re done:

-- If you have oily hair and scalp, leave in overnight then wash out the next morning with a very mild shampoo followed by a deep conditioning treatment.
+- If you have oily hair and scalp, cover hair with a disposable cap leave on overnight then wash out the next morning with a diluted mild shampoo followed by a deep conditioning treatment.

 By the way, if you don’t have grey hair, you can still use this mixture to help with strengthening hair and enhancing your natural colour.